Table of Contents

 2. A First Prototype

-Let’s learn about the iterative process of prototyping using TinkerCAD, a simple set of tools for manipulating geometric shapes.
+Let’s learn about the iterative process of prototyping using TinkerCAD, a simple set of tools for manipulating objects in 3-dimensional space.

 Activity 1: Explore the TinkerCAD Tutorials